nicoledicochea/treehouse-oop-game-show-app/README.md

 # treehouse-oop-game-show-app

+## Changes Made to General Format

+- Changed background colors for the 'start', 'win', and 'lose' overlay
+- Changed background colors of 'chosen' and 'wrong' letter classes for the keys
+- Changed background colors of the 'show' class for letters in the phrase

 ## Rules of the Game

 - The player’s goal is to guess all the letters in a hidden, random phrase.
 At the beginning, the player only sees the number of letters and words in the phrase, represented by blank boxes on the screen.